 Canon makes several series of non-SLR digital cameras; each line of cameras begins with a letter-number designation.
 The Sx00 Elph series is the most compact.
 The A series has similar features but less compact.
 The Sx series is mid-tier—larger and more powerful.
 The G series is the top tier: it has a lot of the EOS features, but lacks interchangable lenses.

-This is the G2, the second one in the line (as I write this the current model is the G11).
+This is the G2, the second one in the line (when I wrote this the current model was the G11).
 For a fixed-lens digital, it's got a lot of advanced features: three different metering patterns, aperture priority, shutter priority, full manual, an option for a threaded lens ring to add filters or a shade; 2.5fps continuous, manual focus zoom, RAW mode and a histogram.
 And you get a hot shoe so you can use Canon EX flashes.
 And the list goes on.
 In fact, it's mostly my mother's S3 IS which came out 5 years later; the major difference being that the S3 has image stabilization and this doesn't.

 Another nice feature is its ƒ/2 lens.
 That's unusually fast in the digital camera era.